Do Go On - 541 - The Freedom House Ambulance Service

 Oh you go down to Bunnings

-So we got to hire the trailer
+So we're going to hire the trailer

 Yeah

-You had a Ute for a while there
+You had a Ute for a while there when you were in industrialisedment

 I could have been on call